robwillup/mithrandir/docs/DesignPatterns/Creational/README.md

 # Creational Design Patterns

 These design patterns relate to class instantiation.
-This pattern can be further divited into *class-creation patterns* and *object-creation* patterns.
-Class-creation patterns use inheritance effectivelly in the intantiation process, object-creation pattern uses delegation to get the job done.
+This pattern can be further divided into *class-creation patterns* and *object-creation* patterns.
+Class-creation patterns use inheritance effectively in the instantiation process, object-creation pattern uses delegation to get the job done.

 * Abstract Factory